PA Department of Health Ruling Regarding Dental Appointments

 It’s easy to prevent and address common symptoms of mask mouth with an improved daily oral hygiene routine and using the right dental hygiene tools.
 Avoid these four common dental issues caused by mask mouth and keep your mouth healthy by properly cleaning teeth and gums and keeping up on regularly scheduled professional dental cleanings.
 Colgate offers additional tips and insight to help address and prevent mask mouth.

 Three Rivers Dental Group is committed to patient safety and helping patients maintain excellent oral health.
 Contact us today to schedule an appointment.
-We are conveniently located throughout the Pittsburgh area in Greentree, Cranberry, Greensburg, and Jennerstown.
+We are conveniently located throughout the Pittsburgh area in Greentree, Cranberry, and Greensburg.